Minwoo-study/training-code/README.md

 - This will generate fairly "bloated" files - considerably larger than the originals.
 Plan disk capacity accordingly.
 - EOS tokens will be automatically appended at the end of `generation`, so that at inference time you can use EOS as a stopping criteria (HuggingFace's `transformers` does this by default, for example).
+- To use another model for tokenization (e.g. LLaMA), you could change the `--tokenizer-path` argument to your desired model.

 ### Start training